I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_nic_switch_capabilities.md

 A ULONG value that specifies the maximum number of queue pairs that can be assigned to a nondefault VPort.

 This value is specified in powers of 2, and provides for asymmetric configuration and assignment of queue pairs to VPorts.
-For more information, see <a href="netvista.symmetric_and_asymmetric_assignment_of_queue_pairs">Symmetric and Asymmetric Assignment of Queue Pairs</a>.
+For more information, see <a href="https://msdn.microsoft.com/B4BA1567-D536-4E7D-924C-7476FB82DAEB">Symmetric and Asymmetric Assignment of Queue Pairs</a>.

 ### -field NdisReserved8